 Much like shampoo, Fadi explains that soaps contain mild surfactants that grab ahold of dirt and grime like a magnet, then wash the whole mess down the drain.
 That doesn’t mean you don’t have to really scrub yourself with the stuff, though: As we learned in a previous discussion about whether soapy runoff can actually keep your feet clean, it’s the scrubbing that actually removes the soap-coated crud from your skin.

-Much like a shaving foam, shave lather works more or less the same way shave butter does.
-The only difference is that shave lather is extra thick, which provides more of a protective cushion—something that’s essential for those prone to irritation and razor bumps.
-The downside is it goes on white, so you won’t be able to see exactly where you’re shaving like you would with shave butter.
+Much like a shaving foam, Shave Cream works more or less the same way Shave Butter does.
+The only difference is that Shave Cream is extra thick, which provides more of a protective cushion — something that’s essential for those prone to irritation and razor bumps.
+The downside is it goes on white, so you won’t be able to see exactly where you’re shaving like you would with Shave Butter.

-Most toilet papers are made of cellulose pulp paper, which is strong when dry, but dissolves when wet (water molecules, like those in the toilet bowl, work their way in between the cellulose chains that make up the TP, ultimating dissolving the paper).
+Most toilet papers are made of cellulose pulp paper, which is strong when dry, but dissolves when wet (water molecules, like those in the toilet bowl, work their way in between the cellulose chains that make up the TP, ultimately dissolving the paper).
 As far as your butt is concerned, though, Fadi says plain old toilet paper isn’t the best: “Toilet paper doesn’t provide any soothing or cleansing attributes,” he says.
-For that, you’re going to need a wet wipe.
+For that, you’re going to need some One Wipe Charlies.